United States Numbered Highway System: Expansion and adjustment, 1926–1956

 This sign, photographed in 1941 on US 99 between Seattle, Washington, and Portland, Oregon, illustrates one rationale for a federal highway system: national defense.

 When the U.S. numbered system was started in 1925, a few optional routings were established which were designated with a suffixed letter after the number indicating "north", "south", "east", or "west".
 While a few roads in the system are still numbered in this manner, AASHO believes that they should be eliminated wherever possible, by the absorption of one of the optional routes into another route.

 In 1934, AASHO tried to eliminate many of the split routes by removing them from the log, and designating one of each pair as a three-digit or alternate route, or in one case US 37.
 AASHO described its renumbering concept in the October 1934 issue of American Highways:

-"Wherever an alternate route is not suitable for its own unique two-digit designation, standard procedure assigns the unqualified number to the older or shorter route, while the other route uses the same number marked by a standard strip above its shield carrying the word 'Alternate'."Most states adhere to this approach.
-However, some maintain legacy routes that violate the rules in various ways.
+"Wherever an alternate route is not suitable for its own unique two-digit designation, standard procedure assigns the unqualified number to the older or shorter route, while the other route uses the same number marked by a standard strip above its shield carrying the word 'Alternate'."

+Most states adhere to this approach.
+Some maintain legacy routes that violate the rules in various ways.
 Examples can be found in California, Mississippi, Nebraska, Oregon, and Tennessee.
 In 1952, AASHO permanently recognized the splits in US 11, US 19, US 25, US 31, US 45, US 49, US 73, and US 99.

-For the most part, the U.S. Routes were the primary means of inter-city vehicle travel; the main exceptions were toll roads such as the Pennsylvania Turnpike and parkway routes such as the Merritt Parkway.
+For the most part, the U.S. Routes were the primary means of inter-city vehicle travel.
+The main exceptions were toll roads such as the Pennsylvania Turnpike and parkway routes such as the Merritt Parkway.
 Many of the first high-speed roads were U.S. Highways: the Gulf Freeway carried US 75, the Pasadena Freeway carried US 66, and the Pulaski Skyway carries US 1 and US 9.